BartoszBartniczak/ArrayOfObjects/README.md

 Bartosz Bartniczak / ArrayOfObjects [![Build Status](https://travis-ci.org/BartoszBartniczak/ArrayOfObjects.svg?branch=master)](https://travis-ci.org/BartoszBartniczak/ArrayOfObjects)
 ===========
-Array object may contain only objects of given type.
+ArrayOfObjects is the extension of the SPL ArrayObject concept.
+ArrayOfObjects may contain only objects of given type.
 -----

 ### Table of contents: